 Additionally Interest rate Risk on Banking Book Pillar 2 Capital Charge is required to be calculated for 200 bps change in interest rates as per NII (Net Interest Income) and EVE (Economic value of equity) approach as defined in the QCB circular (ICAAP) of March 2016.
-The Bank will also complete the implementation of EAR and EVE in the coming days.
+The Bank will also complete the implementation of Earnings at Risk (EAR) and Economic Value of Equity (EVE) in the coming days.